-- By Internet: Follow the instructions included in the Notice or the proxy card to vote by Internet. - By telephone: Follow the instructions in the proxy card to vote by telephone.
+- By Internet or by telephone Follow the instructions included in the Notice or the proxy card to vote by Internet or by telephone. - By mail: If you received a proxy card by mail, you can vote by mail by completing, signing, dating and returning the proxy card as instructed on the card.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted in accordance with the Board's recommendations as noted below.

-- By mail: If you received a proxy card by mail, you can vote by mail by completing, signing, dating and returning the proxy card as instructed on the card.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted in accordance with the Board's recommendations as noted below. - In person at the meeting: If you attend the meeting, you may deliver a completed proxy card in person or you may vote by completing a ballot, which will be available at the meeting.
+• In person at the meeting: If you attend the meeting, you may deliver a completed proxy card in person or you may vote by completing a ballot, which will be available at the meeting.

 Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day and will close at 11:59 p.m.
-Eastern Time on July 23, 2018.
+Eastern Time on July 30, 2019.